deezer/spleeter/README.md

 ## Disclaimer

-If you plan to use Spleeter on copyrighted material, make sure you get proper authorization from right owners beforehand.
+If you plan to use **Spleeter** on copyrighted material, make sure you get proper authorization from right owners beforehand.

-### Forks and related projects

-As is commonly the case with open-source projects, there are multiple forks exposing **spleeter** through either a Guided User Interface (GUI) or a standalone free or paying website.
-Please note that we do not host, maintain or directly support any of these initiatives.

 ## Troubleshooting

-**spleeter** is a complex piece of software and although we continously try to improve and test it you may encounter unexpected issues running it.
+**Spleeter** is a complex piece of software and although we continously try to improve and test it you may encounter unexpected issues running it.
 If that's the case please check the [FAQ page](https://github.com/deezer/spleeter/wiki/5.-FAQ) first as well as the list of [currently open issues](https://github.com/deezer/spleeter/issues)

 ### Windows users